SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 Roles may be granted to users within your organization through the user administration interface.

-1. Navigate to the User for which you would like to grant permissions and click the *Add Roles* button.
+1. Navigate to the Role you would like to grant to a user.
+Click the *Grant Role* button.

-2. This page will list each role that is not already granted to the user.
-   Check the box for each role to add to the user and submit the form.
-You will be returned to the user's page.
+2. Enter the email of the user to grant the role to and click submit.

 #### Revoke Roles from a User
 {: .anchor}